MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Remove-Item.md

 ### Example 7: Remove an alternate data stream

-This example shows how to use the Stream dynamic parameter of the `Remove-Item` cmdlet to delete an alternate data stream.
+This example shows how to use the **Stream** dynamic parameter of the `Remove-Item` cmdlet to delete an alternate data stream.
 The stream parameter is introduced in Windows PowerShell 3.0.

-The first command uses the **Stream** dynamic parameter of the `Get-Item` cmdlet to get the **Zone.Identifier** stream of the "Copy-Script.ps1" file.

-The second command uses the **Stream** dynamic parameter of the `Remove-Item` cmdlet to remove the **Zone.Identifier** stream of the file.

-The third command uses the **Stream** dynamic parameter of the `Get-Item` cmdlet to verify that the **Zone.Identifier** stream is deleted.

-The fourth command `Get-Item` cmdlet without the **Stream** parameter to verify that the file is not deleted.

 ```powershell
 Get-Item C:\Test\Copy-Script.ps1 -Stream Zone.Identifier